cjerv/How-to-Intern-Beginners-Edition/README.md

 V1 and V2 were far too complicated, messy, and amateur.
 This whole "learning as you go" program is probably wearing out anyone who has a clue what they are doing...

-So back to YouTube to find a less complicated explaination of a Pull Request.
+So back to YouTube to find a less complicated explanation of a Pull Request.

 [Youtube - The Coding Train - 1.3: Forks and Pull Requests - Git and GitHub for Poets][df11]